 The three data sets, the stock price, the price return, and the transaction interval are plotted here.

-Looking at the stock price, we see quantity that is fluctuating in time in a manner reminiscent of real stocks.
+Looking at the stock price, we see a quantity that is fluctuating in time in a manner reminiscent of real stocks.
 We see small scale fluctuations together with large scale price changes.

 For the price return, we see evidence of a stochastic process that is clearly non-Gaussian in nature, as we obtain values which are more than 6 standard deviations away from the mean.